-Other payments may be exempt such as worker’s compensation payments for on-the-job injuries, payments to H-2A Visa workers, and certain types of non-employee payments.
+There are other payments exempt from futa tax, such as worker’s compensation payments for on-the-job injuries, payments to H-2A Visa workers, and certain types of non-employee payments.

 What is FUTA?
 A tax to help unemployed individuals

-So, what is FUTA?
-It’s an employer tax that you may owe based on the IRS guidelines noted above.
-If you do owe the tax, all you need to do is make deposits on time and file the annual 940 form and pay any additional money due.
+FUTA taxes are an employer tax that you may owe based on the IRS guidelines noted above.
+If you do owe the tax, all you need to do is make deposits on time, file the annual 940 forms, and pay any additional money due.

-At Camino Financial, we provide information like you just read on a variety of subjects so businesses can concentrate on growth rather than get bogged down by problems.
+At Camino Financial, we provide small business loans, information, and resources so business owners can concentrate on growth rather than get bogged down by problems.
 We encourage you to become a part of our community by subscribing to the Camino Financial Newsletter.

-It arrives in your inbox filled with resources and tools to grow your business.
-The newsletter is another way we fulfill our motto, “No Business Left Behind.”
+Our newsletter is filled to the brim with resources and tools that’ll help you grow your business.
+It’s another way we fulfill our motto, “No Business Left Behind.”